qiushi-zhou/qiushi-zhou.github.io/recruitment.md

 - <a href="https://kenhinckley.wordpress.com/wp-content/uploads/2024/07/input-technologies-and-techniques-hci-handbook-3rd-edition.pdf">Input Technologies and Techniques</a>
 - <a href="https://www.dgp.toronto.edu/OTP/papers/bill.buxton/3state.html">A Three-State Model of Graphical Input</a>
 - <a href="https://dl.acm.org/doi/pdf/10.1145/174630.174631">Integrality and Separability of Input Devices</a>

-By mastering the prototyping-based innovation process under the mentorship of Prof. Pfeuffer while furthering my knowledge of scientific evaluation of eye-based interaction techniques with Prof. Gellersen, I have developed solid skills that will help me discover and define intuitive XR interaction techniques that can yield immediate real-world impact and would inform the industry to benefit current and future users.

 ## Novel Interaction Combining XR and IoT Devices
 ![alt text](assets/images/recruitment/out.png)